cangjie-bot/cangjie_runtime/README.md

 ![](runtime/figures/cangjie_runtime.png)

+> Usage of third-party libraries
+> - `libboundscheck` is consumed by the Cangjie runtime via source-level dependency and is compiled into the distributed binary package.
+> - `OpenSSL` is consumed by the Cangjie runtime through dynamic linking to the system-shared library; no source dependency is required.

 **Cangjie Runtime Architecture**

 - **Garbage Collection** uses a low-latency, fully concurrent memory compact algorithm, with the core goal of achieving lower latency and lower memory overhead, helping developers focus better on the programming itself.